 When television icon and business leader Oprah Winfrey opened a girl’s academy in South Africa in 2007, many dismissed the idea as a publicity stunt.

-Last year, the Johannesburg based school held its first graduation and one hundred per cent of its graduates were accepted to colleges including top schools in the US and South Africa.
+Last year, the Johannesburg based school held its first graduation and 100 per cent of its graduates were accepted in colleges, including top-ranking ones in the US and South Africa.

 Several of those graduates received full scholarships to top it all.
 The girls produced 188 matriculation distinctions in their Senior National Certificate examinations.